Submitty/submitty.github.io/_docs/developer/automated_grading.md

 In the simple use case, with a single server, both daemons run on the same machine.
 In more complex use cases Submitty can be configured to ship jobs from the *primary* machine to one or more *worker* machines.
-This can be useful is additional resources or specific hardware is necessary to grade some assignments.
+This can be useful to manage very large numbers of submissions near deadlines, or to facilitate use of specific hardware or extra resources for certain assignments.  grade some assignments.

-Autograding of multiple homeworks can be done in parallel.
+Automated grading of multiple homeworks can be done in parallel.
 The system administrator should adjust the Submitty configurations described below to match the hardware specifications and the typical homework submission for your courses.

-The shipper daemon on the primary machine runs a *shipper process* for each *worker process* running on the primary machine or worker machine.
+The shipper manager/daemon on the primary machine runs a *shipper process* for each *worker process* running on the primary machine or worker machine.

 ---

 ## Default Configuration -- Single Server

-In the default system configuration, we will launch 5 shipper processes and 5 worker processes on the primary machine.
+In the default system configuration, the shipper manager will launch 5 shipper processes and the worker manager will launch 5 worker processes on the primary machine.
 To adjust this number:

 1. As root, edit the `/usr/local/submitty/.setup/autograding_workers.json`
    settings and edit the `num_autograding_workers` field as desired: